International Students

 Categories of Accommodation

-The following types of accommodation are available for international students:
+The following types of accommodation are available for international students and must be approved by the school prior to completion of enrolment.

 - School-arranged homestay.